 It was recorded during the summer days with a perfect setting at my home.
 I have a good view into the distance and when I began the sun started to set.
 During the recording the colors of the sky changed with the music.
 A magical evening.

-• There are quite a lot of podcast from you floating around the "web".
-Can you give us an insight of the process how you prepare and how the recording situation looks like?
+• There are quite a lot of podcasts from you floating around the web.
+Can you give us an insight into the process how you prepare and how the recording situation looks like?

 • You are a dj with a broad musical interest.
 What is important to you when it comes to music in general and what is important to you regarding buying a record?